 - Ensure that any equipment provided is safe and that instructions/training are given on the use of any equipment being used;

-Risk Assessment checklists for Venues,Walks and Electrical Testing have been produced by U3A Trust.
-Copies are available from the Chairman or from the web site.
-The Checklists also help to make us aware of possible risks, but ‘common sense’ is the key phrase.
+Risk Assessment checklists for venues, walks and electrical testing have been produced by the Third Age Trust.
+Copies are available from the Chair or from the web site www.u3a.org.uk .
+The checklists help to make us aware of possible risks, but ‘common sense’ is the key phrase.

 Group Convenors must maintain a register of attendees and acquaint themselves with the Fire Policy Procedures of the premises which are being used, such as:

-- Identify all Fire Exits and the outside Assembly Points
+- identifying all fire exits and the outside Assembly Points

-- Ensure that means of escape are known to all members and clear of any obstructions
+- ensuring that means of escape are known to all members and clear of any obstructions

-- Ensure that personal baggage, cables etc. are tidied away and spillages are cleared immediately to avoid slips and trips
+- ensuring that personal baggage, cables etc. are tidied away and spillages are cleared immediately to avoid slips and trips

-- Reconnoiter walks etc. in advance and warn members of potential hazards
+- reconnoitre walks etc. in advance and warn members of potential hazards

-- If necessary, take responsibility to modify or cancel activity, according to the conditions at the time (e.g. floods, heat wave, underfoot, vegetation, livestock)
+- if necessary, take responsibility to modify or cancel an activity according to the conditions at the time (e.g. floods, heat wave, underfoot, vegetation, livestock)

-Details of the insurance covered by U3A is available from the Chairman or the web site.
+Details of the insurance covered by u3a is available from the Chair or the web site.